Facilities, Parks & Playgrounds

 - Features picnic areas, sport fields, playgrounds, an asphalt trail and a pond that is stocked for family fishing in the summer and cleared for winter skating.

-- Grab your fishing rod and tackle, and take your family fishing at Rotary Park.
+- Grab your fishing rod and tackle, and take your family fishing at Festival Park.
 Fishing is limited to people under the age of 16 years, or those accompanied by one or more people under the age of 16 years.
-Fishing at Rotary Park is permitted from May to October.
+Fishing at Festival Park is permitted from May to October.

 - The Whitecourt River Slides are open during the summer months for family enjoyment.
 The water feature consists of two man-made creeks with a series of pools and drops for tubing and play, with a shallow basin and beach at the end of the creeks.

-- Constructed in 2013, the Rotary Park Playground is the tallest playground structure in Alberta, and features a Rocks and Ropes Adventure component, Little Tikes play structure, electronic ICON component.
+- Constructed in 2013, the Festival Park Playground is the tallest playground structure in Alberta, and features a Rocks and Ropes Adventure component, Little Tikes play structure, electronic ICON component.

-- The Off Leash Dog Park is located on the north-east boundary of Rotary Park.
+- The Off Leash Dog Park is located on the north-east boundary of Festival Park.
 Take your well-mannered dog to enjoy a good run or socialize with other dogs.

-For more information on Rotary Park, click here.
+For more information on Festival Park, click here.

 Hit the trails this summer in Whitecourt!